Amplus-Innovations-Inc/syncedtool_plugin/README.md

 ### Limitations and Best Practices

-1. If an email in the CSV file does not have a cooresponding Guest Account, it is strongly reccomended to create one before proceeding with sharing.
+1. If an email in the CSV file does not have a cooresponding Syncedtool Account, it is strongly reccomended to create one before proceeding with sharing.
 Not doing so may result in unexpected behaviour.

 2. Ensure there are no spaces in cells.